In the broadest sense as far as episodic TV is concerned, Playing Against Type can mean:

 Dick Van Dyke, who usually plays the comic relief in musicals like Mary Poppins or Chitty Chitty Bang Bang, as well as ad exec Dick Burgess on The Van Dyke Show, played the Murderer of the Week (a henpecked photographer who shoots his wife and the man he hired to make it look like a murder/suicide) on an episode of Columbo.

 For five years, Michael C. Hall played the timid but well-meaning and likable David Fisher on Six Feet Under.
 After it ended in 2005, he returned a year later as the cunning, monstrous, and sociopathic title character on Dexter.
-Further examples include Comic actor John Lithgow best known for 3rd Rock From The Sun as the ultra Disturbing Trinity Killer in Season Four and Jimmy Smits, known for playing noble Heroes on NYPD Blue and The West Wing as the increasingly unstable Partner in crime Miguel Prado in Season Three.
+Further examples from Dexter include John Lithgow, at the time best known for 3rd Rock from the Sun, as the ultra-disturbing Trinity Killer in Season Four (although as mentioned earlier, he had frequently played villains prior to 3rd Rock), and Jimmy Smits, known for playing noble heroes on NYPD Blue and The West Wing, as the increasingly unstable murderer-wannabe Miguel Prado in Season Three.

 The short lived 1991 series, Good and Evil, had this trope as its selling point.
 Created by Susan Harris, the woman behind Soap, Benson, The Golden Girls and others, it was a soap opera spoof telling the story of two sisters, one good and one evil, and their families.
 The sisters were played by Teri Garr, known for her ditzy girl-next door roles, and Margaret Whitten, best known for her bitchy roles.
 Naturally, Garr played the bad girl, and Whitten the good girl.

-Before playing Supernatural's Castiel, Misha Collins mostly played creepy guys (the serial rapist/murderer in Karla) or Russians ("Vlad" in CSI: Crime Scene Investigation) or creepy Russians (Alexis Drazen in 24).
+Before playing Supernatural's Castiel, Misha Collins mostly played creepy guys (the serial rapist/murderer in Karla) or Russians ("Vlad" in CSI) or creepy Russians (Alexis Drazen in 24).
 He probably only auditioned for Castiel because the part was advertised as a demon, rather than an angel.

 The humorless, uptight, conservative, virginal Cas is basically the opposite of Misha himself in every way.
 He has confirmed that the wildly altered future version of Castiel seen in the fifth-season episode "The End" is disturbingly similar to his real-life personality, noting that he enjoyed preparing for the orgy scenes.